Northern Ballet’s Wuthering Heights is an emotive, expressive and eloquent adaptation of Emily Brontë’s absorbing tale of two doomed lovers.

 The betrayal Heathcliff is subjected to and his subsequent ploy for revenge gives Northern Ballet’s dancers plenty of dramatic motivation.
 The company is known for taking inspiration from an eclectic mix of classical dance, theatre, popular culture, literature and opera to develop new and original productions.

-Wuthering Heights was the first production Artistic Director David Nixon OBE choreographed for the company after he joined in 2001.
-Premiered in 2002, Wuthering Heights was also celebrated composer Claude-Michel Schönberg’s first ever ballet score.
+Northern Ballet’s Wuthering Heights premiered in 2002.
+It was the first production Artistic Director David Nixon OBE choreographed for the Company after he joined in 2001 and it was also celebrated composer Claude-Michel Schönberg’s first ever ballet score.

 It has been many years since I last saw Northern Ballet’s Wuthering Heights (I think I must have seen it during its very first tour) but the memories I had were of a riveting, poignant production.
 Fortunately, Tuesday night’s performance was just as enthralling as I hoped it would be.

-Ticket-holders should prepare to be swept up in Cathy and Heathcliff’s turbulent romance as one of the greatest love stories ever written is brought to life Northern Ballet style.
+Ticket-holders should prepare to be swept up in Cathy and Heathcliff’s turbulent romance as one of the greatest love stories ever written is brought to life in true Northern Ballet style.

 This review is also featured on Total MK.